gbmhunter/blog/content/pages/electronics/components/connectors/wire-to-board-wtb/_index.md

 Molex's PicoBlade connector families are quite popular.
 They have a 1.25mm pitch and a 1A capacity per contact.
 There are a variety of wire-to-board and wire-to-wire options.

 {{< figure src="/images/2011/09/molex-picoblade-connector-photo.gif" width="268px" caption="A photo showing a few of the connectors from the Molex PicoBlade families.
-Image from www.molex.com." caption-position="bottom" >}}
+Image from www.molex.com."  >}}

 ## MTA/CST-100 Connectors